edgelesssys/constellation/docs/local-image-testing.md

 # Local image testing with QEMU

+> Note: This document describes a manual method of deploying VMs with QEMU look at [terraform/libvirt](/terraform/libvirt) for an automated alternative.

 To build our images we use the [CoreOS-Assembler (COSA)](https://github.com/edgelesssys/constellation-coreos-assembler).
 COSA comes with support to test images locally.
 After building your image with `make coreos` you can run the image with `make run`.